 Roller Dance/Artistic Training

-As of the Tuesday 8th November the following sessions will be held:
+The following sessions will be held:

 Tuesday – Arena – 6pm – 7pm